• Courses

 Which one to choose?

-• If you want to fire a tag and it must send a value of a particular website element (e.g. its text), then you should use DOM Ready trigger or Window Loaded
+• If you want to fire a tag and it must send a value of a particular website element (e.g., its text), then you should use DOM Ready trigger or Window Loaded

 Pageview trigger on a particular page

-Let’s say that you have created a Page View trigger and want it to be activated only on page X. To achieve this, you need to click Some Page Views and then enter the condition, for example, Page Path equals /pages/contact-us/
+Let’s say that you have created a Page View trigger and want it to be activated only on page X. To achieve this, you need to click Some Page Views and then enter the condition.
+For example, Page Path equals /pages/contact-us/

 But which variable should you choose when?
 Let’s find out.